martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

  ![](AE_IMAGES/time_dia.png)

 ## Anchor Point
-Move the item point on an object - Select Anchor Tool from the Tool Bar
+To move the Anchor Point on an object - Select Anchor Tool from the Tool Bar

 ![](AE_IMAGES/auchor_point_tool.png)

-and drag the Centre Point on the Object.
+and drag the Centre Point on the object to a new postition.

 ![](AE_IMAGES/auchor_point_on Image.png)